-2.5.3.
-Unit of analysis
+2.5.3 Unit of analysis

 There are two possible units of analysis on which to base a BIA: patients and episodes of care.
-The two units differ as individual patients may have repeated episodes of care.
+The two units differ, as individual patients may have repeated episodes of care.
 A patient-based analysis is likely to be compatible with the methodology used in the majority of economic evaluations, while an episode-based methodology corresponds both with the basis on which costs are incurred and with episode-based data.
 A BIA should clearly state which approach was adopted.

-Given that interventions can range from once-only, repeated, periodic or continuous interventions, it should be made clear the number of times or the length of time individuals may experience the intervention or how many treatment events may occur.
+Given that interventions can range from once-only, repeated, periodic or continuous interventions, it should be specified how many times or the length of time individuals may experience the intervention or how many treatment events may occur.

-2.5.4.
-Projected demand
+2.5.4 Projected demand

 The recipient population should be defined based on the approved indication or intended use of the technology.
-This likely recipient group may be identified by two means,(14) with the approach adopted depending on the data available:
+This likely recipient group may be identified by two means,(7) with the approach adopted depending on the data available:

-- a top-down population approach: this starts from the eligible population, that is, an estimate of the annual number of eligible individuals informed by the demographic and epidemiology data (sum of the prevalent plus the incident cases, excluding those who recover or die) and adjusting for the likely uptake - a bottom-up approach: this starts from the number of individuals likely to avail of the technology.
+• A top-down population approach: this starts from the eligible population - that is, an estimate of the annual number of eligible individuals informed by the demographic and epidemiology data (sum of the prevalent plus the incident cases, excluding those who recover or die) and adjusting for the likely uptake.

+A bottom-up approach: this starts from the number of individuals likely to avail of the technology.
 It includes the number of individuals that will switch from an existing technology as well as the number of newly treated patients.
-These estimates may be informed by existing claims-based data (e.g., the number of patients currently receiving care for a condition).
+These estimates may be informed by existing claims-based data (for example, the number of patients currently receiving care for a condition).

-Consideration should be given to the likely uptake of the new technology and changes in its demand over the BIA timeframe.
-Market growth estimates should be evidence-based (e.g., published projections for the population and disease area or condition of interest).
+Consideration should be given to the likely uptake of the new technology and changes in demand for it over the BIA time frame.
+Market growth estimates should be evidence-based (for example, published projections for the population and disease area or condition of interest).
 This may include the use of international data where the technology or a similar technology has already been introduced, although expert opinion may be used in the absence of appropriate data.
 Market estimates should account for prevalent and incident cases, including projected changes to the prevalent population because of the introduction of the technology.

-2.5.5.
-Subgroups
+2.5.5 Subgroups

-The purpose of BIA is to inform decision making.
-Consideration should thus be given to the inclusion of eligible subgroups that have been clearly defined and identified based on an a priori expectation of differences, supported by a plausible biological or clinical rationale for the subgroup effect.
-Options for subgroup analysis include by treatment indication (e.g., first-line, second-line, salvage therapy) and by treatment setting (primary or secondary care).
-If both an economic evaluation and BIA are conducted, the same subgroups should be used for both analyses, with the BIA limited to those subgroups for which a difference in cost-effectiveness versus usual care has been determined.
+The purpose of BIA is to inform decision-making.
+Therefore, consideration should be given to the inclusion of eligible subgroups that have been clearly defined and identified based on an a priori expectation of differences, supported by a plausible biological or clinical rationale for the subgroup effect.
+Options for subgroup analysis include by treatment indication (for example, first-line, second-line, salvage therapy) and by treatment setting (primary or secondary care).
+If both an economic evaluation and BIA are conducted, the same subgroups should be used for both analyses, with the BIA limited to those subgroups for which a difference in cost effectiveness versus usual care has been determined.
 A subgroup analysis will have additional data requirements.
 Such analyses must be supported by relevant and reliable data.
+Subgroups should not be defined on the basis of treatment response.
+The issue of treatment response can be more appropriately explored within an economic model by incorporating information on response assessment and treatment stopping rules.

-2.6.
-Costing
+2.6 Costing